If you are a low income customer using natural gas as a primary fuel for space heating you

 is no cost to the customer.
 The measures installed at each home are left up to the discretion

-covered by Minnesota Energy Resources funding:
+funded by Minnesota Energy Resources:

 - A standard energy audit